PoisotLab/ms_metaweb_perspectives/README.md

 RDPG [@Strydom2022Food] and t-SVD [truncated Singular Value Decomposition;
 @Poisot2021Imputing] typically embed networks using fewer dimensions than the original network [the original network has as many dimensions as species, and as many informative dimensions as trophically unique species; @Strydom2021Svd].
-But this is not necessarily the case -- indeed, one may perform a PCA (a special case of SVD) to project the raw data into a subspace that improves the efficacy of t-SNE [t-distributed stochastic neighbor embedding; @Maaten2009Learning].
+However, this is not necessarily the case -- indeed, one may perform a PCA (a special case of SVD) to project the raw data into a subspace that improves the efficacy of t-SNE [t-distributed stochastic neighbor embedding;
+@Maaten2009Learning].
 There are many dimensionality reductions [@Anowar2021Conceptual] that can be applied to an embedded network should the need for dimensionality reduction (for example for data visualization) arise.
 In brief, many graph embeddings *can* serve as dimensionality reduction steps, but not all do, neither do all dimensionality reduction methods provide adequate graph embedding capacities.
 In the next section (and @fig:embedding), we show how the amount of dimensionality reduction can affect the quality of the embedding.

 ## Graph embedding has been under-used in the prediction of species interactions